hlab1/scRNAseqWithCICT/README.md

 ### 1a.
 Install R dependencies

-The pre-requisite packages are installed by the `requirement.r` script.
+The pre-requisite packages can be installed by running the `requirements.r` script.
+Or, if you have [renv](https://rstudio.github.io/renv/) set up,  you can call the function `renv::restore()` in R from the `PROJ_ROOT` directory, which will use the `renv.lock` file provided to restore the project library.

 ### 1b.
 Make configration file